preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 .. image:: sign-off-requests-requests-613.png

-The Status column in indicates if the request is open or closed. the Status column to the right indicates the number of answers; white for none, yellow for some/ongoing and green for all that the request was sent to.
+The "Status" column in indicates if the request is open or closed. the "Progress Status" column to the right indicates the number of answers; white for none, yellow for some/ongoing and green for all that the request was sent to.

 For more details and the possibiblty to delete a request, click the link (Name).